khanhlin003/Spam-Detection/README.md

 ## Models Used
 1. Decision Tree
-2. Naive Bayes Classifier
+2. Naive Bayes
-3. Random Forest Classifier
+3. Random Forest

 ## Conclusion
 - False Positive Rate is significant in email spam detection as the classification of non-spam emails as spam can be an undesirable outcome